sbernasek/genessa/README.md

 Further Examples
 ----------------

-For more detailed usage examples, please refer to the simulations we performed as part of our [study](https://github.com/sebastianbernasek/gram) of the relationship between metabolic conditions and developmental gene expression.
+For more detailed usage examples, please refer to the [simulations](https://github.com/sebastianbernasek/gram) we performed as part of our [study](https://www.cell.com/cell/pdf/S0092-8674(19)30686-5.pdf) of the relationship between metabolic conditions and developmental gene expression.